 To protect your saw blades and prevent injuries, slip plastic sliding bars for report covers over the business end of the saw.
-These come in a package of twenty and can easily be cut to fit nearly any blade.
+These come in a package of 20 and can easily be cut to fit nearly any blade.

 Do you have a mess of tools and supplies kicking around under the backseat of your pickup?
 Then check out the Du-Ha under-seat organizer (prices and size vary by truck model).
 Installation is a breeze— just slide it into place and snap the buckles around the seat brackets to lock it in place.

 Organize your wrenches in your toolbox by stringing them onto a large carabiner.
 It will keep your wrenches together and make them portable and easy to spot.